Brand equity is one of those concepts that’ thrown around quite a lot, but not always understood.

 - Information Retrieval – The extent to which your brand assets (like names, logos, advertising) retrieve associations from customers’ brains.

-- Positioning & Differentiation – How well your product or service is differentiated from the competition (often achieved via a memorable value proposition).
+- Positioning & Differentiation – How well your product or service is differentiated from the competition (often achieved via a competitive advantage).

 - Reason to Buy – Similar to perceived quality, the extent to which brand associations play a role in a customer’s purchasing process.